apache/tvm-rfcs/rfcs/0007-parametrized-unit-tests.md

 ## Parameters

-To make a new parameter for unit tests to use, define it with the `tvm.testing.parameter` function.
+Before you can use a parameter in a test case, you need to register it with `pytest`.
+Do this with the `tvm.testing.parameter` function.
 For example, the following will define a parameter named `array_size` that has three possible values.
 This can appear either at global scope inside a test module to be usable by all test functions in that module, or in a directory's `conftest.py` to be usable by all tests in that directory.

 ```python
 array_size = tvm.testing.parameter(8, 256, 1024)
 ```

-To use a parameter, define a test function that accepts the parameter as an input.
+To use a parameter, define a test function that accepts the parameter as an input, using the same argument name as was used above in the parameter registration.
 This test will be run once for each value of the parameter.
 For example, the `test_function` below would be run three times, each time with a different value of `array_size` according to the earlier definition.
 These would show up in the output report as `test_function[8]`, `test_function[256]`, and `test_function[1024]`, with the name of the parameter as part of the function.

 ```python
 def test_function(array_size):